syncscale/validator.syncscale.com.github.io/README.md

 ## When will the site be updated?

 Eventually.
 I will update the site when I feel like there is enough content to be worth it.

-## Credits

-Thanks to [Flavio Copes](https://flaviocopes.com) for the [article](https://flaviocopes.com/dark-mode) they wrote on implementing dark mode into their website.

-And of course, thanks to [Stack Overflow](https://stackoverflow.com) for probably everything else.